MicrosoftDocs/well-architected/well-architected/reliability/partition-data.md

 **Applies to RE:05**

-This guide describes recommendations for designing a
+This guide describes recommendations for designing a data partitioning strategy to help you improve the reliability of your data estate, no matter which types of databases and data storage technologies you deploy.

 ## Key design strategies